apache/fury-site/README.md

 # Apache Fury (incubating) Website

-The source repository of static website for Apache Fury (incubating).
+The source repository of static website for Apache Fury (incubating): https://github.com/apache/fury.

 > [!IMPORTANT]
 > Apache Fury (incubating) is an effort undergoing incubation at the Apache